jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 }
 ```
 TensorFlow Proper side:
-TensorFlow Proper uses this device type for Device Registration and makes "PLUGGABLE_" + device_type("GPU") as the device_type attribute for kernel registration.
+TensorFlow Proper uses this device type for Device registration and makes "PLUGGABLE_" + device_type("GPU") as the device_type attribute for kernel registration, this device_type attribute is transparently to the plugin authors.
 ```
 TF_KernelBuilder* TF_NewKernelBuilder(
     const char* op_name, const char* device_name,